axioned/handbook/docs/processes/delivery/Continous/github-action/github-action-for-wordpress.md

         - This needs to be created on GitHub under **Settings -> Secrets -> Action** _(If not visible please contact the IT team/Sagar for access)_
         - The private key you can download it from the server using your hosting login
     - **chmod**: setting up the proper permissions to the file
-    - **rsync**: using this command we are transferring the files from the GitHub repository to the actual development server over an ssh connection
+    - **[rsync](https://help.ubuntu.com/community/rsync)**: using this command we are transferring the files from the GitHub repository to the actual development server over an ssh connection
-        - For more information about **rsync command** and its usage you can check this [link](https://help.ubuntu.com/community/rsync)
+        - For more information about **rsync, ssh commands** and there usage you can check these [Official links](https://help.ubuntu.com/community/rsync) from Ubuntu
         - For more information about the **ssh command** and its usage you can check this [link](https://linux.die.net/man/1/ssh)
     - As you noticed in the above code we have excluded a few of the directories and files similarly you can add if any file/folder needs to be excluded in a deployment like a config file etc.